domRiddle/ASF/Setting-up.md

 - **[Configure ASF](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Configuration)**.
 - Launch ASF by either using a helper script or executing `dotnet /path/to/ArchiSteamFarm.dll` manually from your favourite shell.

 Helper scripts (such as `ArchiSteamFarm.cmd` for Windows and `ArchiSteamFarm.sh` for Linux/OS X) are located next to `ArchiSteamFarm.dll` binary - those are included in generic variant only.
 You can use them if you don't want to execute `dotnet` command manually.
-You can also make a shortcut to those scripts like showed above, since they're supposed to provide binary replacement in a script way.
 Obviously helper scripts won't work if you didn't install .NET Core SDK and you don't have `dotnet` executable available in your `PATH`.
 Helper scripts are entirely optional to use, you can always `dotnet /path/to/ArchiSteamFarm.dll` manually.